CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

   - Store vertex attributes in g-buffer
   - Read g-buffer in a shader to produce final output

-**Effects**
+### Part 2: Effects and Optimizations

+**Effects**: Choose one of the following effects to implement.
+(Or do multiple for extra credit!)
 - Implement deferred Blinn-Phong shading (diffuse + specular) for point lights
 - OR
-- Implement one of the following effects:
+- Implement one of the following post-processing effects:
   - Bloom using post-process blur (box or Gaussian)
   - Toon shading (with ramp shading + simple depth-edge detection for outlines)

-**Optimizations**
-  - Optimized g-buffer format - reduce the number and size of g-buffers:
-    - Ideas:
+**Optimizations**: We ask that you optimize the g-buffers used for this renderer.
+In particular, aim to reduce the number of them used and/or their size.
+Some ideas to get you started:
 - Pack values together into vec4s
 - Use 2-component normals
 - Quantize values by using smaller texture types instead of gl.FLOAT
-      - Reduce number of properties passed via g-buffer, e.g. by:
-        - Reconstructing world space position using camera matrices and X/Y/depth
+- Reduce number of properties passed via g-buffer, e.g. by: reconstructing world space position using camera matrices and X/Y/depth

-    - For credit, you must show a good optimization effort and record the performance of each version you test, in a simple table.
-      - It is expected that you won't need all 4 provided g-buffers for a basic pipeline make sure you disable the unused ones.
+ For credit, you must show a good optimization effort and record the performance of each version you test, in a simple table.
+It is expected that you won't need all 4 provided g-buffers for a basic pipeline.
+Make sure you disable the unused ones.

 ## Performance & Analysis

+**Before doing performance analysis**, you must disable debug mode by changing `DEBUG` to false in `src/init.js`.
+Keep it enabled when developing - it helps find WebGL errors *much* more easily.

 Compare your implementations of Forward+ and Clustered Deferred shading and analyze their differences.
   - Is one of them faster?
   - Is one of them better at certain types of workloads?
   - What are the benefits and tradeoffs of using one over the other?
   - For any differences in performance, briefly explain what may be causing the difference.

-**Before doing performance analysis**, you must disable debug mode by changing `DEBUG` to false in `src/init.js`.
-Keep it enabled when developing - it helps find WebGL errors *much* more easily.

 Optimize your JavaScript and/or GLSL code.
 Chrome/Firefox's profiling tools (see Resources section) will be useful for this.
 For each change that improves performance, show the before and after render times.